addUsername/Social-app/README.md

 - ...
 - Make app thing ^^
 - Next project..
 Deploy this vue in java android and ¿java desktop?
-- Microservices thing and ??
+- Microservices thing and cloud ??

 20/08/20